delta94/teachme-ui/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:8080?platform=mock&notifications=mock](http://localhost:8080?platform=mock&notifications=mock) to view it in the browser.
+Open [http://localhost:9000?platform=mock&teachme=mock](http://localhost:9000?platform=mock&teachme=mock) to view it in the browser.

-### Queries params:
+### SDK Queries params:

-- `?platform=mock` - required to initiate the SDK
+- `?platform=mock` - required to initiate the walkme SDK
-- `&notifications=mock` - required to initiate the SDK
+- `&teachme=mock` - required to initiate the teachme SDK

+### Layout Queries params:

-- `tm-type=web` - optional - TeachMe includes full layout
+- `tm-type=web` - optional - TeachMe includes full layout:

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+  header for all breakpoints.
+  sidebar only for wide screens over 1200 pixels

 ## Authors